Skip to content

 Where to from here?

-Hopefully the greater Hobart councils and the state government will go through the data for Hobart in detail.
+Hopefully the greater Hobart councils and the state government will at least go through the data in the map in detail.
 As we’ve shown in our analysis above there’s many insights to be gained.
-One can only imagine this will encourage prioritisation of quality bike infrastructure projects in their capital works and maintenance programs.

 Leave a Reply